mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Lastly, it's just more mentally taxing on you as the client to oversee eight different tasks happening in parallel.
 In the book _Getting Things Done_, David Allen describes unfinished tasks as "open loops."
 The more open loops you have, the worse your focus in general because each loop occupies a bit of real estate in your mind.

-### Discuss timelines
+### Agree on timelines

-For something like the redesign, I was expecting the dev work to take 2-3 weeks, but it actually took three months.
+I regret not asking the developers for up-front estimates about how long each task would take.
 Developers don't never like committing to precise timelines because there are so many unknowns, but for something like implementing CSS designs, it should be pretty predictable.

-We should have at least had a conversation about "t-shirt sizing" of work items at the granularity of weeks of work.
+We should have at least had a conversation about "t-shirt sizing" (TODO: link) where we classify them into small, medium, and large where each size translates to a rough estimate at the granularity of days or weeks.

 ### Require a shared view of billable hours